If you're a council tenant and you would like to buy your rented home at a discount, the Right to Buy scheme is available.

 - the market value of the property

-From 6 April 2019 the maximum discount is £110,500 in London.
+From 6 April 2022 the maximum discount is £116,200 in London.
 The maximum discount increases every April in line with the percentage change in the CPI (consumer Price Index).
+This discount applies to applications served on the landlord on or after 6 April 2022.
+The discount does not apply retrospectively to applications made before 6 April 2022.

 You will get a 50% discount if you have been a public sector tenant for three to five years.